 Starting from Guilin City, I went one round to Xingping and Yangshuo (still in Guilin Prefecture) and as far as Huangyao Ancient Town in Hezhou Prefecture before doubling back to Yangshuo and, subsequently back to Guilin City.
 I will start the photo stories with the more interesting journey from Guilin City to Xingping and sum up the sights in Guilin City in Story #5.

 After exploring the southeastern corner of Guangxi, I headed to the northeast corner from Guilin City.
-This part of the journey took me deeper into the ethnic minorities' territories to learn more about their cultures and wisdom and also to check out famous landscapes and ancient architectures.
+This part of the journey took me deeper into the ethnic minorities' territories to learn more about their cultures and wisdoms and also to check out famous landscape and ancient architectures.

-I visited the villages of the Zhuang (壮) and Red Yao (红瑶) minority people in Longji Rice Terraces and Dong (侗) minority people in Chengyang.
+I visited the villages of the Zhuang (壮) and Red Yao (红瑶) minority people in Longji Rice Terraces and also the Dong (侗) minority people in Chengyang (程阳).